 With the rise of online rental apps like Airbnb, it’s becoming commonplace for homeowners to rent out their properties at least part of the year.
 Many homeowners choose to rent out a spare room or even their entire homes to help pay down the mortgage.
 Even though this may seem like a common practice, some lenders have strict rules regarding occupancy if you’re still paying down a loan.
 Here is a look at the legality of renting out a house with a mortgage and everything you should consider before finding a tenant.

+Yes, you can rent out a house you have a mortgage on, but you'll need to inform your lender to ensure you meet the necessary requirements.
 There is nothing against the law about renting your home while you still have a mortgage.
-But different lenders have different rules when it comes to occupancy.
+However, different lenders have different rules when it comes to occupancy.
 So, while it may be legal, bringing in an outside tenant may violate the terms of the loan.
-In most cases, you will need to live in your house for at least 12 months before you can rent it out.
+In most cases, your mortgage lender will allow you to rent out your house as long as you have lived in it for at least 12 months before renting it out.

 Not every mortgage is created equal.
 Many lenders prefer to rent to homeowners who will use the property as their primary residence because it’s less risky than an investment property.
 Those who have built some equity in their homes are far less likely to default than a tenant who may suddenly disappear and leave the landlord stranded.